-Amundi Asset Management US, Inc. ("Amundi US" or the "adviser"), the portfolio's investment adviser, uses a value approach to select the portfolio's investments.
-Using this investment style, Amundi US seeks securities selling at reasonable prices or at substantial discounts to their underlying values and then holds these securities until the market values reflect their intrinsic values.
-Amundi US evaluates a security's potential value, including the attractiveness of its market valuation, based on the company's assets and prospects for earnings growth.
-In making that assessment, Amundi US employs fundamental research and an evaluation of the issuer based on its financial statements and operations, employing a bottom-up analytic style which focuses on specific securities rather than on industries.
+The portfolio uses a "growth" style of management and seeks to invest in companies with above average potential for earnings and revenue growth that are also trading at attractive market valuations.
+To select growth stocks, Amundi US employs quantitative analysis, fundamental research and an evaluation of the issuer based on its financial statements and operations.
 Amundi US relies on the knowledge, experience and judgment of its staff and the staff of its affiliates who have access to a wide variety of research.
-Amundi US focuses on the quality and price of individual issuers and securities, not on economic sector or market-timing strategies.
+Amundi US focuses on the quality and price of individual issuers and economic sector analysis, not on market-timing strategies.
 Factors Amundi US looks for in selecting investments include: